daniellecrobinson/Data-Rescue-PDX/README.md

   - Is it clear what scientific purpose this dataset serves?
   - What organization funded it?
 Federally funded research?
   - Is raw data at the URL or is it a landing page where you need to click through?
-    > We want the metadata to be for raw data
+    > We want the metadata to be for downloadable raw data, not for a project website or landing page.

  - **Example:** https://github.com/climate-mirror/datasets/issues/298
   - Here's the readme: https://www1.ncdc.noaa.gov/pub/data/annualreports/readme.txt